 The Beartooth Highway is known as one of America’s most beautiful drives.
 The 68 mile-long, engineering marvel, winds past granite peaks and cobalt lakes as it gains 5,000 feet to Beartooth Pass at nearly 11,000 feet.
 It is open seasonally due to snow.

-Keep an eye out for wildlife, the state line, the 45th parallel, the ski lift at Beartooth Basin, the Bear’s Tooth for which the mountain range is named, and many hiking trails and campgrounds.
+Keep an eye out for wildlife (especially mountain goats), the state line, the 45th parallel, the ski lift at Beartooth Basin, the Bear’s Tooth for which the mountain range is named, and many hiking trails and campgrounds.
 You may even stay at the Top of the World Resort.

 Visit Yellowstone National Park